PacoVu/IODClientForWindowsUniversal/README.md

 *Parameters:*
 * \<T\>: a custom class object.
-* jsonStr: a json string returned from a synchronous API call or from the GetJobResult function.
+* jsonStr: a json response returned from a synchronous API call or from the GetJobResult function.

 *Return value:*
 * An object containing API's response values.
 If there is an error or if the job is not completed (callback from a GetJobStatus call), the returned object is null and the error or job status can be accessed by calling the GetLastError function.